The Flipping Point

 Machines work on feed-back.
 Minds work on feed-forward.
 We don’t need thermostats; we need new compasses.
 There is no ‘back to normal’.
 Normal has not been waiting for us.
 Leandro Herrero

 To change to ‘the new normal’ we must think and act differently in the management of our organizations.
-Join Leandro Herrero and his team of organizational architects for these 5, free webinars as they debunk uncontested assumptions and uncover the alternatives, whilst considering why this is even more relevant today in the current exceptional environment.
-Join us and bring your critical thinking brain, switched on.
+Watch these 5, free webinars as Leandro Herrero and his team of organizational architects, debunk uncontested assumptions and uncover the alternatives, whilst considering why this is even more relevant today in the current exceptional environment.
+Bring your critical thinking brain, switched on.
 It’s a serious business.
 It may also be fun.